rogeryeosgit/DevoProject/Notes.md

 - Some problem on the server use <https://stackoverflow.com/questions/4075287/node-express-eaddrinuse-address-already-in-use-kill-server> kill -15

 - Found a problem with saving.
 Double saves in journal to test more to figure out how that happened.

+## 23 Sep 2020

+- Updating some packages